Jawz84/Blog/PowerShell Contributing.md

 > - Knowledge of GitHub workflow (fork > clone > PR)
 > - Firm understanding of PowerShell

+TODO
-Anyone in the community can write a proposal as an RFC, and see what the committee and the community think.
+Anyone in the community can write a proposal as an Request For Comments (RFC), and see what the committee and the community think.